JPEGMafia: 2023–present: Scaring the Hoes, I Lay Down My Life for You and Experimental Rap

 In preparation for his album, titled I Lay Down My Life for You (revealed via Hendricks's Instagram), he released the singles "Don't Rely on Other Men" and "Sin Miedo" as well as announced the "Lay Down My Life" world tour with RXKNephew as the opening act.
 I Lay Down My Life for You was released on August 1, 2024.
 The deluxe edition of the album, titled I Lay Down My Life for You: Director's Cut, was released on February 3, 2025.
 The "Director's Cut" edition includes 14 new tracks (originally planned to be 13, an extra was added to make up for the three-day delay in its release) and rearranges the existing track list.
 Despite Hendricks stating that the "Director's Cut" was the "original vision" for the album, it has multiple references to Luigi Mangione, who began garnering significant media attention after the album had already released as well as themes of suicide and depression.

 On April 24, 2025, previous collaborator Flume previewed a collaboration track with Hendricks, titled "Track 1", on YouTube.
 Three days later, both Hendricks and Brown confirmed that Scaring the Hoes, Vol. 2 was in the works.
 Shortly after the announcement, both Hendricks and Flume announced a collaborative EP titled We Live in a Society, which was released on May 2, 2025.
+Hendricks co-wrote the song "Fya" for K-pop group BTS's album Arirang, released on March 20, 2026.

+Hendricks released his sixth album, Experimental Rap, on May 21, 2026.
+He also announced The Experimental Rap Tour, a North American tour set to take place between September and October 2026.
+The tour will be supported by Redveil and Matt Proxy.
+Hendricks produced Maxo Kream's June 2026 album O.Y.N.

 Artistry

-His music has mostly been described as experimental hip-hop but has been said to incorporate a wide range of genres into his music such as trap, R&B, vaporwave, noise rap, and rock.
+Hendricks' music has mostly been described as experimental hip-hop, but he has also incorporated a wide range of genres into his music such as trap, R&B, vaporwave, noise rap, and rock.

-In an interview with Cambridge Union, Hendricks noted that his biggest influence is Kanye West.
+In an interview with Cambridge Union, Hendricks noted that his biggest influence was Kanye West.
 He states that one of his earliest influences was the rock group Hanson.
-He has also cited Ol' Dirty Bastard, Throbbing Gristle, Skinny Puppy, MF DOOM, Lil B, SpaceGhostPurrp, Danny Brown, Chief Keef, Ice Cube, Rick Rubin, Cam'ron, Björk, Janelle Monáe, Radiohead, and Dirty Beaches as influences.
+He has also cited Ol' Dirty Bastard, Throbbing Gristle, Skinny Puppy, MF Doom, Lil B, SpaceGhostPurrp, Danny Brown, Chief Keef, Ice Cube, Rick Rubin, Cam'ron, Björk, Janelle Monáe, Radiohead, and Dirty Beaches as influences.

+In his lyrics, Hendricks touches on themes such as racism, police brutality, and his own experiences in life as a black creative.
+His lyrics also often critique the current state of rap music and global politics.